chhuang-one/sqxclib/doc/SqQuery.md

 ```

 C++ method union_() and unionAll() use lambda function to add other query.
-* Because 'union' is C/C++ keyword, I must append '_' in tail of this method.
+* Because 'union' is C/C++ keyword, it must append '_' in tail of this method.

 use C++ language